hm-lang/core/proposals/README.md

 Example = exampleClass(X: 7)    # note: variable can be reassigned.
 Example X -= 3                  # internal fields can be reassigned as well.

-# note that if you define an instance of the class as immutable, you can only operate
+# note that if you define an instance of the class as readonly, you can only operate
 # on the class with functions that do not mutate it.
 ConstVar := exampleClass(X: 2)
-ConstVar X += 3                 # COMPILER ERROR! `ConstVar` is deeply constant.
+ConstVar X += 3                 # COMPILER ERROR! `ConstVar` is readonly.
-ConstVar = exampleClass(X: 4)   # COMPILER ERROR! variable is non-reassignable.
+ConstVar = exampleClass(X: 4)   # COMPILER ERROR! variable is readonly.
 ```

 You can also define your own custom methods/functions on a class outside of the class body.